 Image File Formats

 Foundry supports the following formats for image files:

-The current best-in-class image file format for Foundry VTT usage is WebP which achieves the best quality-to-size ratio of any image format with lower file-sizes than JPEG but comparable quality while also supporting transparency like PNG.
+The current best-in-class image file format for Foundry VTT usage is WebP, which achieves the best quality-to-size ratio of any image format with lower file-sizes than JPEG with comparable quality and support for transparency.